Burlington School Day

 Our school follows the White Rose scheme of work for maths.
 Most of our maths learning is done through practical sessions, using many different resources to support.
 Children are taught about number in a sequential way and are exposed to a range of representations of each number.
 Children will learn and have a sound understanding of number bonds to and within 10, before looking at numbers beyond 10 in Year 1.

 Addition and subtraction are explored using physical objects, before pictorial representations and then number lines.

 Other topics covered in maths across the year include mass and weight, length and height, capacity, time, money, fractions, 2D and 3D shape and pattern.

 Marking and feedback

-Children’s work in their books is marked but they also each receive verbal feedback, further questioning and time to respond to the feedback.
+Children’s work in their books is checked and they each receive verbal feedback, further questioning and time to respond to the feedback.
 Any written comments are read to the children.

-Whilst young children often need help with carrying their belongings to school, once in the classroom we do encourage the children to put their belongings in the correct places themselves.
-Coats and PE kits on pegs, water bottles in the blue tray, book bags in the blue box and purses go in the basket for tuck shop.
+Whilst young children often need help with carrying their belongings to school, once in the classroom we do encourage the children to put their belongings in the correct places by themselves.
+Coats and PE kits go on their pegs, water bottles go in the blue tray, book bags go in the blue box and purses go into the basket for tuck shop.

-Forest schools visits take place every two weeks, unless otherwise stated.
+Forest school’s visits take place every week, unless otherwise stated.
 Children need to come into school in their outdoor clothing, waterproof trousers, coat and wellies, or walking boots.
-These sessions are invaluable in developing children’s confidence and independence, physical skills, knowledge of the world and nature, imagination, special awareness and resilience to name but a few.
+These sessions are invaluable in developing children’s confidence and independence, physical skills, knowledge of the world and nature, imagination, spacial awareness and resilience to name but a few.
 Please send children’s uniform and shoes to change into on our return to school.